acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 The desciption text is parsed for different outputs (CLI, Jupyter, HTML, API) and is required to follow a specific OpenAD styling syntax, the documentation for which you can find [here](#).

-The [description file for our hello world example](./DEMO/commands/func_hello_world.txt) covers the most important aspects and follows a template consistent with other toolkits.
+Our [`func_hello_world.txt`](./DEMO/commands/func_hello_world.txt) example covers the most important aspects and follows a template consistent with other toolkits.
 We highly recommend to stick to this template as much as possible.

 <br><br>